· ·

 • Prepare the marinade by combining all marinade ingredients together.

-• Chop the beef into large strips (+- 2cm).
+• Chop the beef into large strips (+- 0.8 inch / 2cm).
 Add the beef to the marinade and massage it well.
-Add the onion to the marinade and beef and massage again.
-Let it sit in the fridge for at least 30min.
+Then, add the sliced onion to the marinade and beef and massage again.
+Let it sit in the fridge for at least 30 minutes.

-• Heat up a pan on medium-high with some cooking oil, then add the beef and the green onions.
-Cook the marinated beef for about 5min or until cooked.
-You could also use a Korean barbecue to cook the beef.
+• Heat a pan over medium-high heat with some cooking oil, then add the beef and green onions.
+Cook the marinated beef for about 5 minutes, or until fully cooked (Note 2).

 • Once ready, sprinkle with sesame seeds.